izzywincy/CLI/README.md

 ## Entry Class

-The main function is located in the `nvidia-smi-mock.cpp` file.
+The main function is located in the `nvidia-smi.cpp` file.

 ## Requirements